OHDSI/WhiteRabbit/README.md

 1. Under the [Releases](https://github.com/OHDSI/WhiteRabbit/releases) tab, download `WhiteRabbit*.zip`
 2. Unzip the download
-3. Double-click on `bin/whiterabbit.bat` on Windows to start White Rabbit, and `bin/whiterabbit.sh` on macOS and Linux.
+3. Double-click on `whiterabbit.bat` on Windows to start White Rabbit, and `whiterabbit` on macOS and Linux.

 (See the [Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:whiterabbit#running_from_the_command_line) for details on how to run from the command prompt instead)

 Rabbit-In-A-Hat

-1. Using the files downloaded for WhiteRabbit, double-click on bin/rabbitinahat.bat to start Rabbit-In-A-Hat on Windows, and `bin/rabbitinahat.sh` on macOS and Linux.
+1. Using the files downloaded for WhiteRabbit, double-click on `rabbitinahat.bat` to start Rabbit-In-A-Hat on Windows, and `rabbitinahat` on macOS and Linux.

-Note: on releases earlier than 0.8.0, open the respective `WhiteRabbit.jar` or `RabbitInAHat.jar` files instead.
+Note: on releases earlier than version 0.8.0, open the respective `WhiteRabbit.jar` or `RabbitInAHat.jar` files instead.

 Getting Involved
 =============